Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 Suppose the fluid has constant density $\varrho_0$, and the surface tension coefficient at the fluid-gas interface is a constant $\sigma_0$.
 Suppose also, with out loss of generality, that the air pressure of the ambient space is zero.
 Denote by $\Omega_t$ the spatial region occupied by the fluid at time $t$, and $M_t=\partial \Omega_t$ its boundary.
 We shall use $\bm{N}$ to denote the outward pointing normal vector field of $M_t$.
 Since the fluid is incompressible and irrotational, there is a harmonic velocity potential $\Psi(t)$ inside the region $\Omega_t$.
 The free boundary naturally imposes the kinematic condition

 Here $\partial M_t/\partial t$ denotes the velocity vector field on the interface $M_t$.
 Integrating the potential Euler system along any path in the fluid domain, we obtain the Bernoulli equation.
-Restricting to the boundary, taking into account the Young-Laplace law for mean curvature and boundary pressure jump, we obtain the pressure balance condition
+Restricting to the boundary, taking into account the Young-Laplace law for mean curvature and boundary pressure jump, we obtain the pressure balance condition (also known as dynamic condition),

 Here $\bar\nabla\Psi$ denotes the (3-dimensional) gradient of the scalar function $\Psi$, and $H(M_t)$ denotes the (scalar) mean curvature of $M_t$.